-For successful applicants, tuition, sundries, uniforms and accommodation will be covered as needed for the duration of study.
+For successful applicants, tuition fees and sundries will be covered for the duration of study.
 This is a full scholarship with no monetary payback required.
 However, recipients are expected to participate in Academy events as requested (for example, take part in career fairs).
 In addition, recipients may be required to work in a Jumeirah property for one to two years upon graduation.